canonical/launchpad-manual/explanation/engineering-overview-translations.rst

 A large part of this query (in terms of SQL text) was involved in finding out what templates were eligible for taking suggestions from.
-This part was also completely repetitive, and it doesn't even need to be immediately consistent, so we materialized it as a simple cache table called \`SuggestivePOTemplate`.
+This part was also completely repetitive, and it doesn't even need to be immediately consistent, so we materialised it as a simple cache table called \`SuggestivePOTemplate`.

 We refresh this cache all the time by clearing out the table and